If you are interested in supporting this research, please visit this link for more information

 Cleo is a Vice Chancellor's Doctoral Scholar at the University of Cambridge.
 Her research, conducted under joint supervision from the Department of Architecture and the Computational Neuroscience Group, focuses on examining the impact of visual exposure to architectural forms on allostatic activity and neuroinflammatory responses.
 In doing so, this research aims to establish the emerging field of architectural neuroimmunology.

-Cleo has presented her work for industry clients including Heatherwick Studio, Foster+Partners, and Hawkins\Brown and has delivered lectures on neuroarchitecture and architectural neuroimmunology at Harvard University Graduate School of Design, the University of Cambridge, the Academy of Neuroscience for Architecture and the London School of Architecture.
+Cleo has presented her work for industry clients including Heatherwick Studio, Foster+Partners, and Hawkins\Brown and has delivered lectures on neuroarchitecture and architectural neuroimmunology at Harvard University Graduate School of Design, Università Iuav, Venezia, University of Cambridge, Academy of Neuroscience for Architecture and London School of Architecture.
 She has held positions as the Neuroaesthetics Fellow at The Centre for Conscious Design and as a guest tutor at the Royal College of Art and the Architecture Association in London.

 Cleo holds an MPhil in Architecture and Urban Studies from the University of Cambridge, an MSc in Sustainable Urban Development from the University of Oxford, and a Bachelor’s in Urban Systems and Economics from McGill University and the University of Copenhagen.